thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

 # How to run calculations remotely on the HPC cluster

 Some examples take too long on a laptop computer, hence they will be run remotely on the HPC cluster.
+The conventional way to run calculations remotely is to:

+1. Copy the need files to remote computer via `scp` or `rsync`.
+2. Log to the remote computer via `ssh`.
+3. Create a batch shell-script.
+4. Submit the script to batch queuing system (e.g. Slurm).

+**BUT** to avoid the above four-steps and to make remote running as easy as possible, **read the section below**, where it is explained how to run remotely with a single command!

+## Convenience commands for remote running during the QE-2021 school

-Several utility commands have been implemented specially for the QE-2021 school to aid at submitting jobs to HPC cluster.
+Several utility commands have been implemented specifically for the QE-2021 school to aid at submitting jobs to HPC cluster (hence they are non-standard).
 These are:

-* `remote_mpirun` -- this is like `mpirun`, but it automatically submits the calculation to a queuing system on the "hpc" HPC system.
+* **`remote_mpirun`** -- this is like `mpirun`, but it automatically submits the calculation to a queuing system on the "hpc" HPC system.

   For example, a `pw.x` calculation can be submitted as:

-        remote_mpirun pw.x -inp pw.file.in
+        remote_mpirun pw.x -in pw.file.in

+  where `pw.file.in` is the name of the `pw.x` input file.

+  **BEWARE:**
-  where `pw.file.in` is the name of the `pw.x` input file. **BEWARE:** stdin/stdout redirection does not work for `remote_mpirun`, hence you must use `-inp` option (i.e., do note use `<` redirection operator).
-You do not need to specify the number of processors, because the default is set to `-np 8`.
+  1. stdin/stdout redirection does not work for `remote_mpirun`, hence
+  you must use the `-in` (or `-inp`) option (i.e., do note use the `<` redirection operator).

+  2. You do not need to specify the number of processors, because default is set to 20 processors.

+  3. The number of processors can be requested via the `NPROC` variable as, e.g.:

+          NPROC=8 remote_mpirun pw.x -in pw.file.in

-* `remote_pwtk` -- this automatically submits the PWTK
+* **`remote_pwtk`** -- this automatically submits the PWTK
   script to queuing system on the "hpc" HPC system.
 Example:

         remote_pwtk script.pwtk

   where `script.pwtk` is the name of the PWTK script.
+The number of processors (default is `NPROC=20`) can be requested via the `NPROC` variable as, e.g.:

+        NPROC=8 remote_pwtk script.pwtk

-* `remote_sbatch` -- automatically submits the Unix-shell
+* **`remote_sbatch`** -- automatically submits the Unix-shell
   script to queuing system on the "hpc"  HPC system.
 Example:

         remote_sbatch script.sh

   where `script.sh` is the name of the Unix-shell script.
+The number of processors, different from default is requested via the `NPROC` variable (see above).

-#### Few other utility commands for "remote" usage
+## Few other utility commands for "remote" usage

-* `hpc` -- this makes `ssh` to "hpc" HPC login node, such that the user will be located in the same directory as used locally
+* **`hpc`** -- this makes `ssh` to "hpc" HPC login node, such that the user will be located in the same directory as used locally

-* `rsync_to_hpc` -- copies specified files to the "hpc"
+* **`rsync_to_hpc`** -- copies specified files to the "hpc"
   cluster to the same directory as is currently used locally.
 Example: